arabic-digital-humanities/adhtools/README.md

 * `openiti2txt.cwl`
 	- Used by `split-file-chapters.cwl`
 * `safar-add-metadata.cwl`
 	- Existing python step that adds the metadata for dir instead of directory.
-Why not using scatter?
 * `safar-add-metadata-file.cwl`
 	- Used by `safar-split-and-analyze-file.cwl` and `safar-split-and-stem-file.cwl`
 * `safar-filter-analyses.cwl`